ros-industrial/industrial_ci/doc/migration_guide.md

 ### Job control

-`industrial_ci` does not set defaults for the number of jobs anymore.
+`industrial_ci` does not set defaults for the number of build jobs anymore.
 In addition the job-control options got removed for the time being.
+Only the number of parallel test is now limited to 1 per default to allow for reproducible tests.
+Specify `PARALLEL_TESTS=true` to opt out.

 ### Hook system